 Almost all babies get diaper rashes at one point or another, and sometimes they can be pretty awful.
 Breastmilk to the rescue!
 A 2013 study found that breastmilk was equally effective as hydrocortisone 1% at treating diaper rash, and a 2017 study found that breastmilk was more effective at clearing up diaper rash than the simple application of warm water and drying.
 You can also find Motherlove’s Diaper Balm to be resourceful for irritated bottoms.

 You probably had someone suggest expressing a little breastmilk onto your sore nipples at one point or another.
 That’s because it works!
 Breastmilk was found to heal sore nipples faster than lanolin, according to a study from a 2005 from researchers at Mashhad University of Medical Sciences.
 Motherlove’s award-winning Nipple Cream helps soothe as well and is a popular option with breastfeeding mothers.

 - Umbilical Cord Care

-All of this is pretty incredible, huh?
-It really makes you realize just how miraculous a substance breastmilk is.
+BREASTFEEDING IS INCREDIBLEAll of this is pretty incredible, huh?
+It really makes you realize just how miraculous a substance breast milk is.
 The truth is, breastfeeding isn’t always the easiest thing in the world, so breastfeeding moms could always use a reminder of how powerful and awesome their bodies are – and that all the time and effort they’ve put into making breastfeeding work has a real and tangible purpose.

 ** Of course, it should be noted that with every medical issue you encounter, it’s always best to call your healthcare provider before you proceed with any treatment or care plan.